01 of 08

 Growing Fall and Winter Container Gardens

 Fall is a great time to experiment with texture and color in your container gardens.
 While mums and asters can be spectacular and classic in a fall container garden, there are lots of other choices that will last well beyond the first frost.
 Winter is tricky as many pots will break apart if they freeze, but there are some that will hold up to even the most frigid temps.
-Here's our best advice for keeping your garden growing all winter long.Continue to 2 of 8 below.
+Use this advice for keeping your garden growing all winter long.Continue to 2 of 8 below.

 02 of 08